Why a physical business isn’t something to start right now

 If you choose a physical business, you could end up finding out that your hours are controlled by other people.
 Maybe your business practices or how you can promote your business are controlled by other people because you’re bought into a franchise or something like that.

-At least with an online business, you have more control over when you work, how you work, and how you advertise.
+At least with an online business, you have more control over when you work, how you work, and how you advertise, including the ability to use nostalgic elements like old service station signs to create a unique brand image.
+These vintage signs can evoke a sense of history and authenticity, appealing to customers who appreciate classic Americana.

 MORE: 5 tips to improve sleep for better health